 - Palace Theater, home to the NH Symphony and the Opera League of NH

-- Verizon Wireless Arena, 10,000-seat home of the AHL Manchester Monarchs professional
+- SNHU Arena, 10,000-seat home of the AHL Manchester Monarchs professional

 - Massabesic Audubon Center and Lake Massabesic